msjimc/GeneMatrix/Guide/ReadMe.md

 <hr />

 #### Finding the executable file
 To align the sequences, ```GeneMatrix``` first checks if the required program has been used before and whether the executable file still exists.
-If not, it looks for the file in the same folder as ```GeneMatrix``` program.
+If not, ```GeneMatrix``` looks for the executable file in the same folder as the ```GeneMatrix``` program.
 If it still hasn't found the program it will ask you to select the program using a file selection dialogue box.
-Muscle and ClustalW each consists of a single program file which you need to select.
-However, ***PRANK*** and ***MAFFT*** require a number of other files to run and so you must download a zip file containing these files (See the [Program](../Program/) folder), unzip it and then select the ___mafft.bat___ file or the ___PRANK.exe___ file.
+Muscle (muscle5.1.win64.exe) and ClustalW (clustalw2.exe) each consists of a single program file which you need to select.
+However, ***PRANK*** and ***MAFFT*** require a number of other files to run and so you must download a zip file (currently prank.windows.140603.zip and mafft-7.520-win64-signed.zip respectively) containing these files (See the [Program](../Program/) folder), unzip it and then select the ___mafft.bat___ file or the ___PRANK.exe___ file.

-If you which to change the selected program either simply delete/rename/move the original file or check the ```Reselect programs``` option (black box Figure 12) and GeneMatrix will prompt you for the location of the file when you start another alignment step.
+If you wish to change the selected program either simply delete/rename/move the original file or check the ```Reselect programs``` option (black box, Figure 12) and GeneMatrix will prompt you for the location of the file when you start another alignment step.
 See the [Third party alignment applications](#third-party-alignment-applications) for more details regarding each program.

 <hr />